Self-supervised Learning-based Reconstruction of High-resolution 4D Light Fields: Proposed Method

-The aforementioned two loss functions, i.e. the HR-aware loss in \cref{eq:HRLoss} and the EPI gradient loss in \cref{eq:EPILoss}, jointly constrain the learning of the HLFSSR-Net in the absence of the HR ground truth of the side-view SAIs.
-The end-to-end HLFSSR-Net is trained by minimizing the loss function:
+The aforementioned two loss functions, the HR-aware loss in Equation \ref{eq:HRLoss} and the EPI gradient loss in Equation \ref{eq:EPILoss}, jointly guide the HLFSSR-Net to update its parameters in the absence of the HR ground truth of the side-view SAIs.
+The HLFSSR-Net is trained by minimizing the combined loss of equal weighting \cite{jin2020AlltoOne, jin2023LFHSR, jin2022LFASR}: